Biometric Template Protection for Neural-Network-based Face Recognition Systems: A Survey of Methods and Evaluation Techniques: Face BTP Evaluation Techniques

 Finally, the most important way of ensuring reproducibility is to make public the code that ties together the entire implementation of the BTP algorithm (including any adopted DNN models/architectures), as well as the procedures used to evaluate it.
-Table VI shows that only a handful of the studied face BTP works provided a link to a public code repository intended for reproducing their work (\cite{b18, dm20, d19, kh21, z19, p21}).
+Table VII shows that only a handful of the studied face BTP works provided a link to a public code repository intended for reproducing their work (\cite{b18, e22, dm20, d19, kh21, kh22, z19, p21}).
 Although we did not test all this code ourselves and cannot, therefore, guarantee that each link points to fully reproducible work, we still consider the presence of a public code repository a deliberate attempt at reproducibility.
 Note that some papers provided links to \textit{other} open-source code that they used for certain parts of their work, but not to a code repository specifically dedicated to reproducing their proposed methods.
-For example, \cite{k21} provided a link to the adopted Fuzzy Commitment (FC) implementation, but not to code using the FC to launch the template reconstruction attack that was the whole point of this paper.
-Similarly, \cite{e20, o21} provided a link to the SEAL library used for the HE component of their work, but not to code implementing the actual search/indexing methods for retrieving the protected face templates in a face identification system, which were the main contributions of these papers.
-Although such individual links are useful for enabling others to implement certain \textit{components} of the proposed methods/experiments, they were not mentioned in Table VI because they do not allow the work as a whole to be reproduced, i.e., the \textit{combination} of these individual ``components'' is left open to interpretation.
+For example, \cite{ko20, ko21} provided a link to the adopted Fuzzy Commitment (FC) implementation, but not to code using the FC to launch the template reconstruction attack that was the whole point of this paper.
+Similarly, \cite{o21} provided a link to the SEAL library used for the HE component of this work, but not to code implementing the actual search/indexing method for retrieving the protected face templates in a face identification system, which was the main contribution of this paper.
+Although such individual links are useful for enabling others to implement certain \textit{components} of the proposed methods/experiments, they were not mentioned in Table VII because they do not allow the work as a whole to be reproduced, i.e., the \textit{combination} of these individual ``components'' is left open to interpretation.

-Taking into account the public availability of the papers' code repositories, any adopted DNN models/architectures, and the employed datasets, Table VI implies that, at this stage, it would be difficult to faithfully reproduce most of the existing face BTP methods.
+Taking into account the public availability of the papers' code repositories, any adopted DNN models/architectures, and the employed datasets, Table VII implies that, at this stage, it would be difficult to faithfully reproduce most of the existing face BTP methods.
 Of course, there is always the possibility of private dataset/model/code exchanges between individual researchers; however, this does not benefit the BTP research community as a whole, which would only be achieved if all work was made freely and equally available to all researchers.

 Although the reproducibility of a BTP method aids in its visibility and further development, we cannot launch into reproducing a piece of work before understanding what has been proposed.
 Furthermore, even though the availability of all BTP work to the entire research community would be a commendable achievement, this may eventually lead to information overload.
 In this case, researchers will have to choose which BTP methods to build upon or (re-)evaluate, meaning that an understanding of the methods and their evaluation procedures in advance would be helpful.
 Section II of this paper discussed the types of face BTP methods proposed thus far, and the current section investigated the reproducibility of these works.
 Next, Sections III.B, III.C, and III.D explore the techniques that were used to evaluate the ``recognition accuracy'', ``irreversibility'', and ``renewability/unlinkability'' criteria, respectively, for the existing face BTP methods.